 On average, flossing should take you roughly 5 minutes.
 Be cautious not to floss for too long, as it can lead to damaged gums and bleeding in your mouth.
 Just like brushing too long will have negative effects, so will flossing.

-But don’t let the 10 minutes a day that it takes
+But don’t let the 5 minutes a day that it takes keep you from flossing.
+Doing it faster than that doesn’t hurt.

 We’ve emphasized the importance of flossing around gums quite a bit.
 But why is it important to floss gums?
 One of the main reasons you’ll want to remember to floss around your gums is because it helps to prevent gum disease.
 The first few times that you floss, your gums may bleed slightly, but that’s normal.
 Dental floss is a soft string, and over time your gums will build up a resistance to the floss and become accustomed to flossing.